Divine (rapper): 2020–2021: Punya Paap, international collaborations and further successes

-2022–present: Gunehgar, collaboration with Karan Aujla
+2022–present: Gunehgar, collaboration with Karan Aujla and Gully Fest

 In November 2022, he released his third album, Gunehgar.
-The album prominently features international artists and producers.
+The album prominently featured international artists and producers, including rappers Jadakiss, Russ and Armani White.
 The album launch show for Gunehgar, held at NSCI SVP Stadium in Mumbai with 8000+ attendees was widely regarded as amongst the most iconic musical concerts to be held in the country till date.

 In 2023, he performed at the mid-innings show of 2023 IPL finals.
 He further went on to headline Lollapalooza India, VH1 Supersonic amongst other live festivals and self produced tours.
-He was also invited to Spotify Camp Nou by FC Barcelona and Spotify and was present for a Barcelona game as Camp Nou played his hit track ‘Baazigar’.
+He was also invited to Spotify Camp Nou by FC Barcelona and Spotify and was present for a Barcelona game as Camp Nou played his hit track "Baazigar".
+In November 2023, he was chosen as a supporting act for American rapper 50 Cent's show in Mumbai, as part of The Final Lap Tour, alongside rappers Prabh Deep, Yung Raja and SVDP.
+However, his performance was canceled at the last minute due to technical difficulties.

 In 2024, Divine released his collaborative album with Karan Aujla, Street Dreams, preceded by the lead single, "100 Million".
-This went down in history as a first of its kind cross-region and multi-language collaborative album within the Indian Hip-Hop and independent music scene.
+This went down in history as a first of its kind cross-region and multi-language collaborative album within the Indian hip-hop and independent music scene.

 In November 2024, Divine, along with his company Gully Gang Entertainment went on to announce the Gully Fest 2024.
 Bringing in American rapper Pusha T, along with talented acts like Sambata, Prabh Deep, it was headlined by Divine himself.

 In April 2025, Nas visited India again to perform at the Mass Appeal Presents: The World Reunion—A Charity Concert, hosted by Mass Appeal India, at The Nesco Center, in Mumbai.
 He was accompanied by various Indian-origin rappers, such as, Divine, Raftaar, Ikka, KR$NA, King, and Steel Banglez.

+In September 2025, Divine announced his fourth studio album, Walking On Water, via his Instagram.
+Previously, he had released the singles "Aag" and "Rain", and after the announcement, he proceeded to release the track, "You & I", which was confirmed to be a part of his album.
+At the Rolling Loud India Festival, held on November 22 and 23, he also played unreleased tracks from the album.
+The album was officially announced through a teaser that was posted on Divine's YouTube channel on December 11, and the official tracklist was revealed on December 16.
+The album released on December 18, preceded by a listening party which was streamed on JioHotstar.
+The album featured guest appearances from Hanumankind, Gurinder Gill, MC Altaf, Sammohit, and Riar Saab, while the production was primarily handled by ZZORAWAR, Karan Kanchan and Stunnah Beatz.
+He further released the music video for "Saucy", starring actress Mouni Roy and Riar Saab, which was shot in Singapore.